evanwills/personal-position/README.md

 `see-me` is primarily a location sharing app with a focus on privacy and security.

-This app is intended to be used by people who regularly share the same physical space and want to share the location with each other.
+This app is intended to be used by people who regularly share the same physical space and want to share their location with each other.

-The target audience is families.
+The target audience is families with teenage kids or where one or more family members have a disability that means they may not be able to communicate their location when they need assistance.

 This app intends to make it as difficult as possible to be uses for coercive control.
 This is achieved by the app only showing other